 When torsion springs are wound, they grow in length.
 Since both ends of the torsion springs on steel rolling doors are secured and cannot move, the spring cannot grow in length.
 There are two options for fixing this problem.
 You can stretch the spring yourself with a come-a-long before you secure it to the shaft, or you can purchase pre-stretched springs.
 This allows the coils to be gapped and to lose most of this gapping when the door closes.

 It is very important that you order the proper torsion springs for your steel rolling door.
 The measurements you will need to make must be accurate, or else your door will not operate properly as it did before your spring broke.

 There are five characteristics of your broken torsion spring that you will need to determine in order to purchase a new spring.
 You need to measure the length and wire size of the spring, determine the inside diameter and wind, and identify the type of ends on the spring.

 To determine the wire size, you will need to measure the length of 10 coils and 20 coils.
-Some springs, such as some made by Raynor, are gapped in order to keep the coils from binding, you will need to compress the coils to make this measurement.
+Some springs, such as some made by Raynor, are gapped in order to keep the coils from binding, and you will need to compress the coils to make this measurement.
 You also need to compress the spring to measure its length, which is the distance from the last coil on one end of the spring to the last coil on the other end.
 You must compress the torsion spring and not include the gap between the broken pieces of the spring to properly measure your spring.

 There is usually a marking on the cones of the spring to identify the inside diameter.
 If this identification cannot be found, you can measure the space inside the coils.
 Your spring will either be left or right wind.
 See our Torsion Spring FAQ's to determine the wind of your spring.